snap-stanford/snap-python/doc/source/reference/GetClustCf.rst

 Parameters:

 - *Graph*: graph (input)
-    A Snap.py graph or a network
+    A Snap.py graph or a network.

 - *SampleNodes*: int (input)
     If !=-1 then compute clustering coefficient only for a random sample of SampleNodes nodes.
 Useful for approximate but quick computations.